You are here

 Will I have a record?

 If you are found responsible for a violation of the Board of Regents Conduct Code, you will have a student conduct record.
-Student conduct records are kept for five (5) years past the date of graduation or date of most recent enrollment per the University of Minnesota’s U-Wide Policy.
-For cases of suspension or expulsion, the records are maintained indefinitely.
+For more information about student conduct records, please go here.

 Who can find out about my record?